-Nestled on the edge of the Victorian conservation village of Tomich sits this pretty detached cottage built at the request of Lord Tweedmouth in 1865 to house the infamous illicit whisky distiller John Fraser.
-The adjacent Old Brewery now rebuilt is a private residence.
-The cottage setting is in a peaceful rural location with views over the surrounding countryside but is not isolated as it forms part of the conservation village of Tomich.
+Nestled on the edge of the Victorian conservation village of Tomich sits a pretty detached cottage with its views out over the surrounding countryside.
+The Brewers Cottage was built at the request of Lord Tweedmouth in 1865 (and as the name suggests) to house the infamous illicit whisky distiller John Fraser, the adjacent Brewery now rebuilt is a private residence.

 With a multitude off forest tracks, paths and lochs the area offers a wealth of activities for the outdoor enthusiast with idyllic walking for all levels, mountaineering, mountain biking, fishing, kayaking and pony trekking.
 The spectacular 150 foot high Plodda Falls is situated 3.5 miles away and offers Forestry Commission maintained paths and trails with more extensive trails in nearby Glen Affric.

-Half a mile away the Tomich Hotel offers a bar & restaurant, and The Coach House Café with its small gift shop is a must for cake lovers.(Both are seasonal)
+Half a mile away the Tomich Hotel offers a public bar & restaurant, please check with the hotel for season opening times.

-The cottage ground floor consists of two entrance areas, lounge area with log burner, walk in shower room with toilet, hand wash basin, heated towel rail and underfloor heating), dining room / kitchen.
+The cottage itself consists of two ground floor entrance areas, a small cosy lounge area with log burner, a walk in shower room with toilet, hand wash basin, heated towel rail and underfloor heating, and a dining room / kitchen.

-The first floor has two bedrooms - one double room , one twin room - bed linen is provided as is one bath towel and one hand towel per guest.
+The first floor has two bedrooms - one double room , one twin room - bed linen is provided plus one bath towel and one hand towel per guest.

-At the rear of the cottage there is a cycle store and outdoor drying area, this is an area where guests are encouraged to feed the pine martens, badgers, and foxes - there is a dusk till dawn light which offers close range wildlife viewing and photographing from the lounge window,
+At the rear of the cottage there is an outdoor drying area /cycle storage space, this is an area where guests are encouraged to feed the pine martens, badgers, and foxes - there is a dusk till dawn light which offers close range wildlife viewing and photographing from the lounge window.

 Timed background heating and electricity are included.